ray-di/Ray.Di/README.php7.md

 ## Constructor Injection

 Constructor injection combines instantiation with injection.
 This constructor should accept class dependencies as parameters.
 Most constructors will then assign the parameters to properties.
-You do not need `#[Inject]` attribute in constructor.
+You do not need `@Inject` annotation in constructor.

 ```php
     public function __construct(DbInterface $db)